NassimRahimi/EmployeeAttrition/README.md

 Before you start, ensure that you have the following installed:

 Python 3.12 (or higher)
-Required Python packages listed in the requirements.txt file (e.g., streamlit, matplotlib, flask, pandas, scipy, astral)
+Required Python packages listed in the requirements.txt file (e.g., streamlit, matplotlib, fastapi, pandas, scipy, shap)

 Navigate to the project directory on your local machine: